6 customer service trends B2C brands need to know in 2025

 Customer hubs should feel like standalone systems to the customer, but behind the scenes, they need integration and clear metrics to be impactful.
 Here’s what to focus on:

-Klaviyo’s future of consumer marketing report found that when consumers have a negative experience with a brand, 92% expect a response within 24 hours.
-Meanwhile, 27% of Gen Z consumers—whose spending power is expected to explode over the next 5 years—expect a reply within 1 hour.
+Klaviyo’s 2025 future of consumer marketing report found that when consumers have a negative experience with a brand, 81% expect a response within 24 hours.
+Meanwhile, 27% of Gen Z consumers—whose spending power is expected to explode over the next 5 years—expect a reply within a single hour.

 Speeding up response times doesn’t mean working faster—it means working smarter.
 Here’s how brands can meet rising expectations with automation:

-• Ticket prioritization: Route urgent tickets faster and ensure high-priority issues get immediate attention.
-Be sure to keep existing customers top of mind—you can even tag repeat customers as high-priority tickets.
+- Ticket prioritization: Use AI to automatically route urgent tickets faster and make sure high-priority issues get immediate human attention.
+Keep existing customers top of mind—you can even tag repeat customers as high-priority tickets.

-On that note: AI is reshaping customer service.
-Businesses that don’t adapt will be left behind.
+On that note: AI is reshaping customer service, and businesses that don’t adapt will be left behind.
 According to a recent Gartner survey, 85% of customer service leaders plan to explore or pilot conversational AI in 2025.

 Balancing speed with quality